jacobhood/Challonge-DotNet/README.md

 ﻿# Challonge.NET

 Challonge.NET is a C# implementation of the [CHALLONGE!
 API](https://api.challonge.com/v1) built on .NET.
-It is based on the [Typed Client](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-5.0#typed-clients) pattern and exposes asynchronous methods for interacting with the API.
+It exposes asynchronous methods for interacting with the API.

 ## Requirements